FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

 While the main PypeIt run ends with ``spec1d`` files, this is not the end of the processing available with the package.
-There are several :ref:`post-processing steps <further_proc_scripts>` that may be considered, depending on the needs of your particular program:
+There are several :ref:`post-processing steps <further_proc_scripts>` that may be considered, depending on the needs of your particular science program:

 -  :ref:`Coadding 2D spectral images <coadd2d>` of the same target to increase S/N in the
    extracted spectra.